-(1) The operator of the BQ portal, the Federal Ministry for Economic Affairs and Energy, takes the protection of your personal data very seriously.
+(1) The operator of the BQ portal, the Federal Ministry for Economic Affairs and Climate Action, takes the protection of your personal data very seriously.
 All data collected will be used solely in the operation of the BQ portal.
 This data will not be sold.

 The following declaration is intended to provide an overview of how we guarantee to safeguard all data, and of what kind of data we collect and for what purpose.
 In this context, please also note our current Terms and Conditions of Use.